ajqueiroz/mob_devII/README.md

 This is a Project for University class, the Project have the intention to fetch thought the use of
-APIs , the information of BreakingBad Tv series and add into a mobile application, divided information on four main tabs:
+APIs , the information of BreakingBad Tv series and add this information into a mobile application, which is divided in four main tabs:

 --> Episodes